hellerve/blog/posts/Building_a_PostgreSQL_extension_for_fun_and_absolutely_no_profit.md

+---
+title: "Building a PostgreSQL extension for fun and absolutely no profit"
+date: 2025-12-17
+---

 A few months ago, [I built my first PostgreSQL extension, `pg_ddate`](https://github.com/hellerve/pg_ddate/).
 I mostly wanted to learn how PostgreSQL extensions work, and make a simple but feature-complete extensions with custom data types, operators, and